schen1111/devwks-2100/devwks-2100.md

 		```
 	* In this scenario, the API payload can contain many devices.
 It will do the loop within the template
 	* For each item in the ```getDeviceUUIDOutput.results``` list, it will generate an API payload by adding the device UUID.
 	* The "if statement" will add a comma after adding each item in the payload unless it is the last item in the list.
-This is to confirm the the standard json formatting
+This is to conform the the standard json formatting
 	* Here is an example of the generated payload ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/temp_folder/device_admin_status_api_payload/device-admin-state-down-payload.json)):

 		```json